Jon Vickers (trade unionist): Wartime

-At the outbreak of war he was called up in 1939, joining the Royal Army Service Corps as 2nd Lieutenant.
+At the outbreak of war in 1939 he was called up, joining the Royal Army Service Corps as 2nd Lieutenant.
 He was posted to the 5th brigade of the BEF.
 Whilst on leave in February 1940 he married 'Freddie' Lambert in Cambridge.

 A few months later, in May 1940, Vickers was wounded and captured shortly before Dunkirk.
 He subsequently spent five years in Prisoner of War Camps including a period at Stalag XXI-D in Poznań, Poland.

 Towards the end of the war, as prisoners were moved ahead of the retreating German army, he managed to escape in woods near Kassel and a few days later made contact with an American tank crew.

 In 1942, Freddie was injured by falling timbers in a bombed house in Cambridge and she subsequently had to have both legs amputated below the knee.
 James and Freddie were finally reunited at Baker Street tube station.

 Post-war career

 In 1946, Vickers was appointed warden of Wedgwood Memorial College where he worked until, in 1949, he was forced to resign following complaints of 'communist bias'.
 His next job was with the Electrical Trades Union (ETU) research department and he went on to become its education officer.
 One of his achievements with the ETU was the establishment of Britain's first residential trade union training facility at Esher Place in 1953.

-During his time with the ETU, he became increasingly disillusioned with the Communist Party and, following the Soviet invasion of Hungary in response to the Hungarian Revolution of 1956, both he and Freddie left the CP, and both joined the Labour Party soon after.
+During his time with the ETU, he became increasingly disillusioned with the Communist Party and, following the Soviet invasion of Hungary in response to the Hungarian Revolution of 1956, both he and Freddie left the CP, together joining the Labour Party soon after.

 In 1960 he became deputy general secretary of the Civil Service Union and became general secretary in 1963.
 He was influential in the success of the women night cleaners' recognition dispute in 1972.
 He also served as a member, and from 1975 as chairman, of the staff side of the civil service Whitley Council.
 He was awarded the OBE in December 1976.